Azure/azure-event-hubs-spark/README.md

 ### Documentation

-Documentation for our connector can be found [here](docs/).
+Documentation for our connector can be found [here](docs/) and documentation for our SchemaRegistry feature can be found [here](schemaregistry-avro/docs/).
 The integration guides there contain all the information you need to use this library.

 **If you're new to Apache Spark and/or Event Hubs, then we highly recommend reading their documentation first.** You can read Event Hubs documentation [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-what-is-event-hubs), documentation for Spark Streaming